hafsa-rayn/test/README.md

 **5. Environment Variables Setup:**

 Create a .env file in the dashboard package directory.
-Refer to example env
+Refer to example env.

 **6. Start the Application:**

-In the root directory run the following command:
+In the root directory run the following command to run the dashboard:
 <pre><code><span style="color: yellow">yarn</span> dashboard:dev</code></pre>

 ## Dashboard Directory Structure